openneuropet/outreach/HPB-Summit2021/abstract.md

 ## Goals

-Our aim is to develop methods to openly (CC0) or securely (DUA-GDPR) share positron emission tomography (PET) brain imaging data [Brain Imaging Data Structure](https://bids.neuroimaging.io/) [1] accompanied by user friendly tools for data curation.
+Our aim is to develop methods to openly (CC0) or securely (DUA-GDPR) share positron emission tomography (PET) brain imaging data according to the [Brain Imaging Data Structure](https://bids.neuroimaging.io/) [1] accompanied by user friendly tools for data curation.
 Our secondary objective is to develop pipelines for automated quality control (QC) and [molecular imaging template building](https://github.com/openneuropet/templates).

 ## FAIR neuroPET data